onewelcome/identity-cloud-documentation/docs/products/access/api-reference/admin-api/dum-engine-configuration-api.md

 In the event of an error, one of the [generic error codes](#error-codes) will be returned.

-### Create DUM engine configuration
+### Create Delegated Administration configuration

-This creates a DUM engine configuration from scratch
+This creates a Delegated Administration configuration from scratch

 * Endpoint: `/api/v1/configuration/dum-engines`
 * Method: POST